-Areal Differentiation in Geography: UPSC Geography Optional Notes
+Areal Differentiation in Geography: UPSC Geography Notes

-The topic of Areal Differentiation falls under the ‘Perspectives in Human Geography’ sub-heading of UPSC Geography Paper-1 syllabus.
+The topic of Areal Differentiation in Geography falls under the ‘Perspectives in Human Geography’ sub-heading of UPSC Geography Paper-1 syllabus.
 This part of the syllabus is very tricky because no matter how many times I read the geographical thinkers and their ideas, I always mixed up between who said what under which heading!
 I am sure this is true for many of the aspirants with Geography optional.

 So I strategized specially for this part.
 Now, I was a very reluctant note-taker.
 These are the kind of topics that made note-taking absolutely imperative.
 I used to read the topic multiple times, get a basic understanding and then write one-page note from my own understanding.
 This would help me in quick revision a day before exams.